aneekmukhopadhyayext/exp-poc-ui-lib/USAGE.md

 ```

 Now changes to the library will be reflected immediately (you may still need to restart the Next.js dev server).

+**Note**: When using DDEV, the linked package is inside the container, so you'll still need to rebuild with `ddev pnpm run build:lib` for changes to take effect.

 ## Troubleshooting